syeddanish41/wAlnut/README.md

                   repository in Windows

 # Important brain theories in use

-1. **Theory:** 1 common learning/predicting algorithm in the neocortex of the brain
+1. **Theory:** 1 common learning algorithm in the neocortex of the brain
    - Supportive:
      + 1992 Paper [here](https://github.com/WalnutiQ/papers/blob/master/VisualProjectionsRouted.pdf)
        from Department of Brain and